royabhi100/MatchingEngine/README.md

 Order matching needs to follow  Price-Time priority .

+Order matching results in TRADE , which is reported.

 A PRINT request to show current Book aggregated on Quantity by unique Price value for both Buy and Sell